Sjofartsdirektoratet/docs/content/rest-api/ecertificate_service.md

           "Name": "Color Line Cruises AS", // Name of owner "Address": { // The address must match one of the registered address of to the owner in Skipsregistrene "StreetAddress": "Veien 1",
-            "PostalCode": "1234", // Postnummer, for some addresses the postcode and postal address are not used, so these are not required
+            "PostalCode": "1234", // Postal Code, for some addresses the postal code and postal area are not used, so these are not required
             "City": "Oslo",
             "Country": "Norway"
           }